 Valve seat failure is often associated with damage to the seat caused by long exposure to tritium or by misalignment resulting from improper operation or maintenance practices.
 Double valves are recommended in all cases where the container valve seat is exposed to tritium for long periods of time or is susceptible to misalignments.
-Additional guidance for tritium valve selection, operation and maintenance is contained in the Office of Nuclear and Facility Safety's Technical Notice 94-01 and discussed in [33].
-This document describes desirable features and material for various tritium applications and lists recommended practices.
+Additional guidance for tritium valve selection, operation, and maintenance is contained in the Office of Nuclear and Facility Safety's Technical Notice 94-01 and discussed in Guidelines for Valves in Tritium Service.75 This document describes desirable features and material for various tritium applications and lists recommended practices.